Code-Institute-Submissions/MilestoneProject1-Gen5/README.md

 ##### Active
 * Responsive hero image and introduction message.
 * Info message that only appears on smaller screens, describing the responsive solution of the console comparison table.
-* Comparison table that is responsive and has a horizontal scrollbar when screen is too small.
+* Comparison table that is responsive and alters its layout when the screen becomes smaller.

-##### To Do
-* Pop up on features column that describes each feature in simple terms.
-This will act as a gargon buster. (requires javascript)
+* Tooltips in the features column that describes each feature in simple terms.
+This will act as a gargon buster.

 #### PS5/Xbox Page
 ##### Active
+* Responsive hero image, past console gallery and intro message.
 * Responsive carousel showcasing accessories of the PlayStation 5 / Xbox series X with title, description, price and links.
 * Responsive accordion with three inner cards each.
 * Inner cards for console games, that have images, descriptions and price links.
 Also each card has a hover state shaddow.
 * Trailer video that links to youtube, responsive on smaller sizes.

-##### To Do
-* Responsive hero image, past console gallery and intro message.

 #### Sign Up Page
 ##### Active
 * Responsive form for newletter sign up and competition, vertical alignment on smaller screens.
 * Progress bar indocating current popularity of consoles.

+#### Sign Up Complete Page
+##### Active
+* Responsive message that responds to screen size
+* Home button that returns the user to the index page
 ___

 <a name="test"></a>
 ### Testing

 For all testing, please follow the link to a dedicated page.
 [Testing Page](testing.md)
 ___

 <a name="deploy"></a>
 ### Deployment

+To deploy to gihub pages
+1. Login to github
+2. Select DominicSpears/MilestoneProject1-Gen5
+3. Select the settings tab
+4. Scroll down to gihub pages section
+5. Under source, select Master branch
+6. The website is now deployed
+7. Scroll back to github pages section to find deployed website link

 ___